 - A Minor Kidroduction: We're first introduced to Mary, Vivian, and Ruth as elementary-school classmates in 1919.

 - Parental Neglect: Vivian gets so caught up in her whirlwind affair with Michael that she pretty much forgets all about Junior, who after all is there in the hotel suite with them.
 When little Robert says he's hungry a drunk Vivian suggests he eat from the hors d'oevure platter, and Michael has to step in and order the kid a proper lunch.

-- Ripped from the Headlines: The climax of the story involves cute little Robert Junior being kidnapped away from his father and stepmother by Michael and his money-hungry gangster friends.
-Filming started only a few weeks after the kidnapping of Charles Lindbergh's little son Charles Jr., and the film was completed before Bruno Hauptmann was arrested for the crime.
+- Ripped from the Headlines: The story's climax involves cute little Robert Junior getting kidnapped away from his father and stepmother by Michael and his money-hungry gangster friends.
+Filming started only a few weeks after the real-life kidnapping of Charles Lindbergh's little son Charles Jr., and the film was completed before Bruno Hauptmann was arrested for the crime.